nazarsosyak/adav-group/README.md

 ---

+### **How the investigation works**

+We analyze a stock-level dataset and reconstruct financial outbreaks step by step.
+Each case file combines:
+- an outbreak window extracted from the market timeline,
+- interactive visualizations of network structure and evolution,
+- role identification (patient zero, super-spreaders, at-risk entities),
+- and sector-level mapping to interpret systemic risk.

+The companion notebook contains the full implementation and computations;
+this website focuses on **visual storytelling and interpretability**.

+---

-### **The investigation workflow**
+### **Investigation workflow**

-This investigation is staged like a real outbreak response:
+Our workflow mirrors a real outbreak response:

 1. **Market segmentation**
-   We first scan the full timeline to detect **critical periods** where an outbreak is suspected.
+   We scan the full return timeline to detect **critical regimes** where abnormal market behavior emerges.

-2. **Zoom-in on a selected outbreak window**
+2. **Case isolation**
-   Once a period is flagged, we isolate it and treat it as a **contained outbreak**.
+   Once a regime is flagged, we isolate it and analyze it as a **contained financial outbreak**.

-3. **Network analysis**
+3. **Network reconstruction**
-   Inside the outbreak window, we build a network of interactions to identify:
+   Inside the outbreak window, we build dynamic interaction networks to identify:
-   - probable patient zero
+   - the probable **patient zero**,
-   - super-spreaders
-   - propagation paths
+   - **super-spreaders**,
+   - and dominant **propagation paths**.

-4. **Sector analysis**
+4. **Sector mapping**
-   Finally, we map the outbreak onto sectors to detect:
+   Finally, we project contagion onto sectors to detect:
-   - critical sectors that amplify contagion
+   - **critical sectors** that amplify contagion,
-   - sector-to-sector transmission patterns
+   - **sector-to-sector transmission** patterns,
-   - whether the outbreak is localized or system-wide
+   - and whether the episode becomes **system-wide**.

 ---

 **Welcome to the investigation.**
+Start with **The Story** to follow the analysis from the first signal to the full outbreak reconstruction.
+<a class="btn-primary" href="{{ '/story/' | relative_url }}">Start the data story →</a>